 Pros and Cons of Switching to 240V

 It would be false to claim that switching to a 240V system would save a considerable amount of electricity, however certain scenarios would benefit from the crossover.
 When installing a 240V power circuit, more electrical power is accessible to draw from, which is not only ideal, but also sometimes needed for elaborate indoor growing operations that employ a bevy of Diamond Series XML LEDs, Diamond Series EX- Veg LEDs, or XTE Series LED Grow Lights.
 To protect your system from overheating, a power circuit limits your circuit breaker to regulate the amount of amps flowing through it.
 This is not dependent on the voltage.

 If you are considering adding lights to your growing operation, switching to 240V will allow you to do so while negating the risk of blowing your breaker.
 When switched to a 240 volt system, the lifespan of your lights may improve as the start-up process will be a little gentler.
 However, this is widely considered to be a wasted electricity in a grow house.
 The excess energy results in the production of excess heat.
 Luckily lights, like Diamond Series XMLs and XTE LEDs produce much less heat than standard HIDs do.
-The main cause for certain

-Is It Worth The Switch?
+H3: Is It Worth The Switch?

 When considering the energy saving possibilities of switching from 120V to 240V to power your LED grow lights, remember that regardless of the amperage or voltage, watts to generate their power.
 Diamond Series XML LEDs, Diamond Series EX- Veg LEDs, and XTE Series LED Grow Lights can all operate at varying voltages, yet will always draw approximately the same wattage, which is how your electrical company will bill you.
 The bottom line is that true saving is attained by upgrading your grow operation’s entire electrical system opposed to switching from 120V to 240V.